valera-rozuvan-archive/simple-js-stuff/README.md

-# simple-js-stuff
+# Simple JS Stuff

-Simple JS Stuff
+A repo containing simple JS samples.
+Meant to teach JS to some of my friends aspiring to learn web dev.